 Flexibility with an evolving work environment.

-Ability to travel regularly to colleges, college and career fairs and businesses and provides own vehicle.
+Valid Illinois driver's license; ability to travel regularly to colleges, college and career fairs and businesses and provide own vehicle.

-Ability to move around campus and other locations.
+Ability to move about campus and between campuses.

 Aurora University is an Equal Opportunity Employer and is committed to becoming a model university of the 21st century.
 Toward this effort we are determined to have a faculty, staff, and student body reflecting the cultural demographics of the greater Chicago area.